 In the absence of the Chairperson and Vice-Chairperson, chairs Board meetings until the election of an alternate Chairperson.

-Knowledge: An understanding of the effective functioning of a charitable organization and animal welfare issues and needs.
+Knowledge: An understanding of the effective functioning of a charitable organization to serve Veterans, their Families; and animal welfare issues and needs.

 Personal: Sensitivity to group dynamics and familiarity with structure and process of board and/or committee meetings.
-Decisive, innovative, and flexible with the ability to compromise and strongly service oriented.
+Decisive, innovative, professional, respectful, and flexible with the ability to compromise and strong service-oriented personality.